scattic/Pipeline/README.md

 1. Using a browser, from the *host* where the LABSRV VM is running, open `http://localhost:3000`
 2. create a user zeus/zeus
+3. choose SQLite3 as the DB
-3. create a new repository called 'pipeline'
+4. create a new repository called 'pipeline'
-4. back on LABSRV VM, sync the GitHub clone of this repo with the GOGS copy:
+5. back on LABSRV VM, sync the GitHub clone of this repo with the GOGS copy:

 ```
 cd *folder_where_you_cloned_github*